mntnd/.docs/README.md

 2. Compatibility fixes - not guranteed, but high priority.
 Often you can't fix a vulnerability without applying compatibility fixes.
 3. Bug fixes - not guaranteed, medium priority.
 We would encourage companies to pay for this or volunteers to supply patches.
 4. Enhancements - not guaranteed, low priority.
 Enhancement is an software update which does not fix this the software itself, like dependency upgrades.
 5. New features - not guaranteed, not a priority.
-We can do this for money or do it yourself reliably.
+We can add a feature for money, or you can do it yourself in a reliable fashion (unit tests, security review, etc).

 # What's the difference from Node.js [pkgjs](https://github.com/pkgjs) organisation?